-Goats, contrary to what people believe, are pretty picky eaters and will chew up the hay they like while letting the hay they don’t like fall from their mouths in a practiced dance.
+Goats, contrary to what people believe, are pretty picky eaters and will chew up the hay they like while letting the hay they don’t, like fall from their mouths in a practiced dance.
 Because of this, you may just find piles of wasted hay scattered throughout your barn.

-There are many options for goat hay feeders from DIY you can make yourself to many expensive contraptions available to purchase in a store or online.
+There are many options for goat hay feeders from DIY you can make yourself to expensive contraptions available to purchase in store or online.
 I have tried a handful of feeders and I have had my flops and my favorites.

 Even though there are many more options out there, this is my list of feeders that I have used and tried over the last 10 years of goat raising.